 The reception will be followed by presentations and a keynote address by an award-winning writer.
-There is limited room for guests Friday evening; but please check with us first if you are considering bringing someone along – (816) 235-1168.
+We often accomodate guests on Friday evening, but please check with us first if you are considering bringing someone along: (816) 235-1168.

 Detailed conference schedules for Saturday (9 a.m. to 5:30 p.m.) and Sunday (10 a.m. to 5:30 p.m.) will be available closer to the conference dates and provided to enrollees.

 A continental breakfast, hearty lunch, and snacks will be served on both Saturday and Sunday.
 Upon registration, you will be provided with a detailed schedule and map to Diastole.

-* Regular tuition rates and fees apply for credit students.
+* Credit students: Regular tuition rates and fees apply.
 Fees for credit follow the normal university fee structure for coursework (out of state is waived).
 Students selecting three credit hours will need to arrange post-weekend tutorials with the conference director.
 Credit registration and fees must be received before the conference begins.
 Credit students receive grades based on participation, plus submitted and revised manuscripts and other assignments.
 Students must submit manuscripts prior to the conference (see below, "Manuscript Evaluation").

 Conference cost without college credit is $159.00 for attendance at all sessions, readings, lunches, breakfasts, and receptions.
 Participant students electing the optional, private manuscript evaluation pay an additional $60.00 per manuscript, if manuscript & fee are received by June 13, 2018; later manuscripts are subject to available tutors and charged $85 per ms. Fees due at the time of manuscript submission.

 You will receive a full refund if you notify us by Tuesday, June 13, 2018.
 After that, a $50.00 charge is retained.
 No refunds after the conference begins.
 The sponsors reserve the right to cancel the program if enrollment is insufficient and all paid registrants will receive a full refund.
 For information, call 816-235-2736.